6r1d/pattern-placeholder/README.md

 - [x] Fix empty canvas on width / height change
 - [ ] Consider integrating label style and color into one parameter
 - [ ] Label style settings in key-value format
+- [ ] Extend hue setting to a list of several possible hues

 # Acknowledgements
 Thanks to [AnatolV](https://rosettacode.org/wiki/User:AnatolV) from